skoef/birdwatcher/README.md

 > healthchecker for [BIRD](https://bird.network.cz/)-anycasted services

-:warning: **NOTE**: this version of birdwatcher is designed to work with BIRD version 2 and up.
-If you want to use birdwatcher with BIRD 1.x, refer to the `bird1` branch.

 This project is heavily influenced by [anycast-healthchecker](https://github.com/unixsurfer/anycast_healthchecker).
 If you want to know more about use cases of birdwatcher, please read their excellent documention about anycasted services and how a healthchecker can contribute to a more stable service availability.

 In a nutshell: birdwatcher periodically checks a specific service and tells BIRD which prefixes to announce or to withdraw when the service appears to be up or down respectively.